COMING TOGETHER TO ADDRESS COMMON ECONOMIC, SOCIAL AND CULTURAL NEEDS

-BCCM’s resources and services can guide you through the key steps involved in running a co-operative or mutual, with particular guidance for consumer, producer and enterprise co-operatives.
+BCCM’s resources and services can guide you through the key steps involved in running a co-operative or mutual, with particular guidance for producer, customer and worker-owned co-operatives.

 Establish good corporate governance

 Good governance is essential for a co-operative to achieve its objectives.
 There is not a single model or definition for good governance.
 In essence, good governance is a series of principles that a co-operative would have in place to seek to ensure it achieves its objectives and remains a viable organisation.
 The BCCM has worked with industry representatives to develop Australia’s first set of governance principles uniquely contextualised for CMEs.
 Download a copy of the CME Governance Principles.
 The International Co-operative Alliance is the global steward for the seven co-operative principles and provides guidance notes on applying the principles.
 Find more about governance on Get Mutual.

 To remain competitive and demonstrate the comparative advantage which co-operatives and mutuals deliver, it is important to measure the economic, social and environmental outcomes achieved and the value created.
 By measuring the outcomes and value created, co-operatives and mutuals will be better placed to demonstrate their impact to funders, members, clients and other key stakeholders as well as use this information to improve their financial performance.
 BCCM has partnered with Monash University to develop a methodology for measuring the total value created by CMEs.
 Find out more about the MVM (Mutual Value Measurement) Project.
 Find various links on Get Mutual including Run a Co-op.

 The extent of financial reporting will depend on the size of your co-operative.
 The Co-operative National Law covers the following aspects:

 - financial reports